mohamedsaif/AI-Landing-Zones/citadel/citadel-agents-spoke-guide.md

 - Need full control over agent runtime and dependencies (in-house developed or partner solutions)
 - Deploying containerized agent workloads without Kubernetes complexity
 - Your organization does not have direct control over the agent development technology stack
+- Deploy the additional supporting services with Azure Container Apps (like Container Registry, App Configurations,...) which is part of the deployment scripts.

 **Benefits**:
 - Serverless container hosting